vanchee/amazon-ecs-mythicalmysfits-workshop/workshop-1/README.md

 Welcome to the Mythical Mysfits team!

-In this lab, you'll build the monolithic Mythical Mysfits adoption platform with Docker, deploy it on Amazon ECS, and then break it down into a couple of more manageable microservices.
+In this lab, you'll build the Mythical Mysfits adoption platform with Docker, deploy it on Amazon ECS.
 Let's get started!

 ### Requirements: